Formalization of non-Archimedean functional analysis 1: spherically complete spaces: Abstract

 \section{Abstract}

-In this article, we present a formalization of spherically complete spaces, which is a fundamental notion in non-archimedean functional analysis.
+In this article, we present a formalization of spherically complete spaces, which is a fundamental notion in non-archimedean functional analysis， in Lean Theorem Prover with its Mathlib, version 4.27.0.
 This work includes the equivalent definitions of spherically complete spaces, their basic properties, examples and non-examples such as the field $\bfC_p$ of $p$-adic complex numbers.
 As applications, we formalize the Birkhoff-James orthogonality, Hahn-Banach extension theorem and the spherical completion for non-archimedean Banach spaces.

 Code available at \url{https://github.com/YijunYuan/SphericalCompleteness}

 \subjclass{Primary 46S10, 68V20; Secondary 12J25, 11S99} \keywords{Non-archimedean functional analysis, spherically complete, formalization, Hahn-Banach theorem, orthogonality, spherical completion}